nofxx/mcu_scaffold/avr/README.md

 ### OSX

-I recommend installing the needed MCU tools by means of [Homebrew][hb].
+I recommend installing the needed AVR tools by means of [Homebrew][hb].
 If you're already setup with homebrew, then you should just have to execute the following commands.
 If not, take a moment to read a bit about Homebrew and get it setup on your Mac.